-Repair NTFS Drive, MacOSLast update: a year ago Tag : filesystem, ntfs, repairing
+Repair NTFS Drive, MacOSLast update: 3 years ago Tag : filesystem, ntfs, repairing

 Usually we format external drive using NTFS filesystem, for portability and capability between multiple OS we may encounter.
 Sometimes we just don't properly dismount that drive, leading to a corrupt file/folder, and some weird things, like we couldn't empty the Trash bin.

 The MacOS don't provide automatic mechanism to mount/unmount a connected drive in it's sleep and wake up routine, so to avoid external data corruption, we must exit all active apps accessing the drive, and then manually dismount/eject that drive, before we left the computer for a long enough time to sleep/hibernate.
 This is why I use something like this to keep the mac awake.

 So, if we use NTFS most probably we already have installed the third party NTFS extension to enable the write function.
 Without this third party extension, MacOS can't write anything to an external NTFS drive.
 Actually MacOS has the write capability (since Yosemite, I guess) but it's turned off by default, as it's still an experimental feature, so the safety is the biggest risk.
 Read this article for further investigation.

 This article assumes that we use Tuxera NTFS as an extension, and here we go to start repairing an improperly dismounted external NTFS drive:

 terminaland enter.
 We'll use this app extensively from the start to the end.